 An incident of animal welfare concern can be reported, WITHOUT DISCRIMINATION OR FEAR OF REPRISAL, by any Laboratory Animal Services (LAS) staff, laboratory personnel, faculty, or any person witnessing a situation that causes them to have a concern about the care and use of experimental animals at Augusta University.

 The incident should be reported by completing the online Animal Welfare Incident Report (http://www.augusta.edu/research/iacuc/incident.php).
-Submitted reports are automatically copied to the Attending Veterinarian, the IACUC Chair, the LAS office and the IACUC office.
+Submitted reports are automatically copied to the Attending Veterinarian, IACUC Chair, LAS Training Coordinator, LAS Post Approval Monitor, LAS Animal Operations Coordinator, and the IACUC office.
 Reports may be submitted anonymously from campus computers.
 If the incident is a clinical emergency, any LAS staff person or the LAS Office (706-721-3421) can be contacted to rapidly address the issue and contact veterinary staff; the incident report can be submitted subsequently.